adi-dee/scroll-tell/README.md

   - Paragraph elements - numbers superimposed on the images (for debugging purposes).
 - Article section - For the scrollable article text/script (divided into steps)
 - Outro section - Concluding text and credits
-- Script - Various levels of Javascript
+- Script - Imports D3, Intersection-Observer and Scrollama libraries, and then implements the scrollama.
+Basically it's the same technique as Example 1 - uses html data- stored in the article's steps to update the image src and text of the caption.
 ```
 <script src="https://unpkg.com/d3@5.9.1/dist/d3.min.js"></script>
     <script src="https://unpkg.com/intersection-observer@0.5.1/intersection-observer.js"></script>